OscarAzeem/Courses_Info/pl_sql_udemy_info.md

         * DUP_VAL_ON_INDEX
 2. Non-predefined Oracle Server error:
     * Any other standard Oracle Server error.
-    * You need to declre these within the declarative section; the Oracle server will raise the error implicitly, and you can catch for the error in the exception handler.
+    * You need to declare these within the declarative section; the Oracle server will raise the error implicitly, and you can catch for the error in the exception handler.
 3. User-defined error:
     * A condition that a developer determines is abnormal.
     * Declare in the declarative section and raise explicitly.

 * Exception Syntax

 WHEN

 EXCEPTION_NAME1 [OR EXCEPTION_NAME2...]
 THEN

 STATEMENT1;

 * Guidelines for Trapping Exceptions: